shanthi1999/web-dev-error-solutions/errors/javascript/troubleshooting-referenceerror-process-is-not-defined-in-next-js/README.md

+# 🐞 Troubleshooting "ReferenceError: process is not defined" in Next.js

 This document addresses the common "ReferenceError: process is not defined" error encountered in Next.js applications, particularly when using packages that rely on Node.js's `process` global object within the browser environment.
 This error arises because the `process` object is a Node.js global, not available in the browser's JavaScript environment.